PiyushJadhav/socket-python-c/README.md

 In this Server-Client mode of the communication, both C and Python has its own server and client.
 These files can be used to send messages across server and client process.

-To the this application, you need to open two terminals inside a particular subfolder:
+To use this application, you need to open two terminals inside a particular subfolder:
 1. Compile the C program using gcc,
     `gcc $(pkg-config --cflags json-glib-1.0) server.c -o server $(pkg-config --libs json-glib-1.0)` OR